Design and Analysis of Switchback Experiments: Notations, Assumptions, and Regular Switchback Experiments

-Since the assignment path $\bm{W}_{1:T}$ is random, this Horvitz-Thompson estimator is random, as well.
-We emphasize that estimator depends on (i) the probability distribution behind the random assignment path, (ii) the realization of the assignment path, and (iii) the potential outcomes.
+We emphasize that the estimator $\widehat{\tau}_p (\cdot, \cdot, \cdot)$ depends on (i) the probability distribution that the assignment path is sampled from, (ii) the realization of the assignment path, and (iii) the set of potential outcomes.